Page updated 22 September 2022

-Covid-19 vaccinations are now available for anyone aged five and over.
-Our vaccination centres and community pharmacies are continuing to offer first, second and booster vaccines across Kent and Medway.
+Vaccination clinics and community pharmacies are continuing to offer first, second and booster vaccines across Kent and Medway for anyone aged five and over.

 For the latest information on Covid-19 eligibility visit the NHS’s Covid-19 website.